fruitSalad266/folio1/README.md

 # Matthew Nguyen's Portfolio
-This portfolio showcases my work.
-You can find a live version at (https://mattcng.com) Portfolio hosted on [vercel](https://vercel.com).
+This portfolio showcases my work, experiences, et cetera.
+You can find the live version at https://mattcng.com.
+Portfolio hosted on [vercel](https://vercel.com).

 # Running Locally